Readless

 • AI-powered digests can give you key insights without the guilt of an unread backlog

+Readwise Reader is the best overall read-later app in 2026 for power readers, while Instapaper is the best free option for casual readers.
 The read-later app landscape is more competitive than ever.
 Pocket's shutdown is a loss, but it's also an opportunity to find a tool that better fits your needs.
-Here's the bottom line:
+According to WiseGuy Reports, the book and reading apps market is projected to reach $5.49 billion by 2035, growing at 10.6% CAGR — proving that demand for digital reading tools is accelerating.

 • For simplicity: Instapaper's free tier is hard to beat